nojronatron/nojronatron.github.io/code401-files/class-notes-week1.md

 Solve the problem first *then* write the code.

+### Gradle

+Automation building tool for Java.
+Maven is a compettitor but we are not going to use it in this class.
+Groovy and Kotlin can bewill be used in this class either.
+To create a ne Gradle project: `$> gradle init` which generates project files etc.
+Gradle uses its own Daemon (process) to manage its work.
+Gradle will ask a bunch of questions: Apps vs Libraries, etc.
+*Important*: Use JUnit Jupiter.
+Gradle sets up the JUnit Jupiter with a default "proof of life" test.
+It is up to you to build-out other tests necessary for your project.

+### IntelliJ

+Important: *Where* you open your IDEA folder.
+If you don't see 'settings.gradle' you are in the *wrong folder* and tests will not run, etc.
+For a package, concentrate in the 'lib' folder to build your package namespace => lib/src/main/java/project_name/Library
+Packages cannot be Run in IDEA like an App can.
+Use LibraryTest (and other tests you create) to test your ...library.

+#### Testing

+Arrange => Act => Assert

+Arrange: Configure variables to prep for testing including test-inputs and expected outputs.
+Act: Call the function under test.
+Assert: Pass/Fail output based on expected return the function under test.

+Create your test names to describe what the test is doing and expected output.

 ## Aliasing For Automation

 Aliasing: `alias ls='ls -la'` causes `ls` to always run `ls -la`.